 The time frame for you to receive your Tote Credit will begin once your qualifying wager is settled.
 It’s important to note that it is when the bet is settled, not when the bet is placed.
 This could be a key difference if your chosen event to bet on will take place on a different day.

-Some bookies will include in the terms and conditions that using some bonuses will then limit a bettor’s ability to use another bonus, this will often be when there are similar or conflicting bonuses available.
+Some bookies will include in the terms and conditions that using some bonuses will then limit a bettor’s ability to use another bonus; this will often be when there are similar or conflicting bonuses available.

-However, whilst the free credit may have an expiry date the bonus offer itself does not have one in its terms and conditions.
-The terms and conditions do include a clause that allows them to end Tote’s sign up offer if they want to and they have in the past paused this offer to put a replacement welcome offer in its place for short promotional periods.
+However, whilst the free credit may have an expiry date, the bonus offer itself does not have one in its terms and conditions.
+The terms and conditions do include a clause that allows them to end Tote’s sign-up offer if they want to, and they have in the past paused this offer to put a replacement welcome offer in its place for short promotional periods.

-This doesn’t mean that Tote is relaxed when it comes to people setting up more than one account using someone else's name though, they include in the terms and conditions that any account they believe to be a duplicate can be shut down and they will void any placed bets.
+This doesn’t mean that Tote is relaxed when it comes to people setting up more than one account using someone else's name, though; they include in the terms and conditions that any account they believe to be a duplicate can be shut down, and they will void any placed bets.

 Tote UK currently doesn't offer a bonus that is explicitly called a VIP or loyalty scheme.
-However, they do offer Recharge which name aside does function somewhat as a loyalty bonus.
+However, they do offer Recharge, which, name aside, does function somewhat as a loyalty bonus.

 The bonus rewards bettors for placing multiple bets within one week.
 You get your rewards once you have six individual racing bets within a week, with the free bet you receive being dependent on the amount you choose to wager.